 - Promptly notify the IRB when a research study is to be withdrawn from further IRB review.

-Unless determined otherwise by the IRB, IU-affiliated research personnel who are designated key personnel and research personnel directly interacting with human subjects must:
+Unless determined otherwise by the IRB, IU-affiliated research personnel who are designated as the PI, key personnel, or research personnel directly interacting with human subjects must:

-- Complete one of the following human subjects protection courses via the CITI program every three years:
+- Complete one of the following human subjects protection courses via the CITI program every five years:

 - Biomedical Researcher, Stage 1, or refresher